tunyash/hebrew-learning/README.md

 # Hebrew Learning
-My scripts and data for learning Hebrew
+My scripts and data for learning Hebrew.
+This is intended just for personal use.